awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 service.beta.kubernetes.io/aws-load-balancer-type: nlb
 ```

-To assign an elastic-ip to allocate static Ip with Network Load Balancer, apply the following annotation.
-You will have to list the value of ElasticIp Allocation ID for the following annotation.
-The number of Allocation IDs must match the number of subnets used for the load balancer.
-This feature is supported on Amazon EKS clusters with Kubernetes version 1\.16 or later\.
+If you're using Amazon EKS 1\.16 or later, you can assign [elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to the Network Load Balancer by adding the following annotation\.
+Replace the `<example-values>` \(including `<>`\) with the Allocation IDs of your elastic IP addresses\.
+The number of Allocation IDs must match the number of subnets used for the load balancer\.

 ```
-service.beta.kubernetes.io/aws-load-balancer-eip-allocations: eipalloc-xxxx,eipalloc-yyyy
+service.beta.kubernetes.io/aws-load-balancer-eip-allocations: eipalloc-<xxxxxxxxxxxxxxxxx>,eipalloc-<yyyyyyyyyyyyyyyyy>
 ```

 For an example service manifest that specifies a load balancer, see [Type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in the Kubernetes documentation\.
 For more information about using Network Load Balancer with Kubernetes, see [Network Load Balancer support on AWS](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support) in the Kubernetes documentation\.